The first step in enrolling your child in the Secondary ESL program is to have them assessed.

 - School documents (report cards, transcripts), if available

-About the Assessment Centre:
+About the Welcome Centre:

 The purpose of this initial assessment is to gather information about the student’s educational background, identify academic skills, and literacy proficiency in Mathematics and English.
 Recommendations regarding English and Math placements will be provided to the student and the school.
 Following the assessment, an appropriate school will be recommended and an appointment will be made for the student to register at the school.